ButterCMS/nextjs-starter-buttercms/README.md

 First, [create an account on ButterCMS](https://buttercms.com/).

-After signing up, you’ll be presented with the API key.
+After signing up, you’ll be presented with your free API token.
 We’ll use this in the next step.

 ### Step 2.
 Set up environment variables